saulocantanhede/tfgreek2/docs/features/domain.md

 ## Feature description

-Semantic domain according to Semantic Dictionary of Biblical Greek (SDBG).
+The `domain` feature specifies the semantic domain according to the Semantic Dictionary of Biblical Greek (SDBG).
+This feature helps to categorize words based on their meanings and semantic fields.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values